Cha Hwa-yeon: Career

 Cha made her acting debut in 1978, and became best known as the heroine Kim Mi-ja in the 1987 television drama Love and Ambition, a character who became an icon for modern Korean women in that era.
-But she retired a year later, after getting married in 1988.
+She retired a year after getting married in 1988.
 Cha returned to acting twenty years later in 2008 with Aeja's Older Sister, Minja.

 In March 2018, Cha signed with new management agency Imagine Asia.